brwali/proj1/proj1/README.md

 Does your documentation list the version number for all third-party dependencies?|no Does your software list the web address, and licences for all third-party dependencies and say whether the dependencies are mandatory or optional?|yes
 Can you download dependencies using a dependency management tool or package manager? e.g. Ivy (http://ant.apache.org/ivy/), Maven (https://maven.apache.org/), Python pip (https://pypi.python.org/pypi/pip) or setuptools (https://pypi.python.org/pypi/setuptools), PHP Composer (https://getcomposer.org/), Ruby gems (https://rubygems.org), or R PackRat (https://rstudio.github.io/packrat/)|yes
-Do you have tests that can be run after your software has been built or deployed to show whether the build or deployment has been successful?|
+Do you have tests that can be run after your software has been built or deployed to show whether the build or deployment has been successful?|yes
-Do you have an automated test suite for your software?|yes Do you have a framework to periodically (e.g. nightly) run your tests on the latest version of the source code?|?
-Do you use continuous integration, automatically running tests whenever changes are made to your source code?|yes Are your test results publicly visible?|?
+Do you have an automated test suite for your software?|yes Do you have a framework to periodically (e.g. nightly) run your tests on the latest version of the source code?|no Do you use continuous integration, automatically running tests whenever changes are made to your source code?|yes Are your test results publicly visible?|no
-Are all manually-run tests documented?|?
+Are all manually-run tests documented?|no
 Does your project have resources (e.g. blog, Twitter, RSS feed, Facebook page, wiki, mailing list) that are regularly updated with information about your software? e.g. release announcements, publications, workshops, conference presentations|no
 Does your website state how many projects and users are associated with your project?|no Do you provide success stories on your website?|no